divonlan/genozip/docs/dvcf-renaming.rst

 **The --dvcf-drop option**

-Annotations maybe dropped with the ``--dvcf-drop`` command line option, for example:
+Annotations may be dropped with the ``--dvcf-drop`` command line option, for example:

 ``genozip myfile.vcf --chain mychain.chain.genozip --dvcf-drop=INFO/MAX_AF:REFALT``